DavidTFG/HostelTactilCodeChallenge/README.md

 - Run the project using the following command:
   `dotnet run`
 - This will start the project, and you can access it in your web browser by navigating to the specified address.
 - Once the project is running, you can test the project using **Swagger**.
-Open your web browser and go to the following URL,also change to correct port: localhost:<PORT>/swagger
+Open your web browser and go to the following URL, also change to correct port: localhost:<PORT>/swagger

   Make sure you have the .NET SDK installed before running the project.

 ## How to Test the Project

-- Open a terminal or command promt.
+- Open a terminal or command prompt.
 - Navigate to the project folder "ConnectFourTests"
 - Run the tests using the following command:
   `dotnet test`
-- This will run the tests.You can modify the tests from the **ConnectFourServiceTests.cs**.
+- This will run the tests.
+You can modify the tests from the **ConnectFourServiceTests.cs**.

   Make sure you have the .NET SDK installed before testing the project.